fussionlabs/laravel-api-generator/README.md

  php laravel-api-generator.php
 ```
 #### Follow the Script Prompts
-The script will parse the api-config.json file and generate:
+- The script will parse the api-config.json file and generate:
-Model for each table.
+- Model for each table.
-Migration for each table based on the defined fields.
+- Migration for each table based on the defined fields.
-Controller with the specified middleware (if use_middleware is true).
+- Controller with the specified middleware (if use_middleware is true).
-Request Validation file if validation rules are defined.
+- Request Validation file if validation rules are defined.
-Exclude Methods: Any methods defined in exclude_methods will be excluded from the controller.
+- Exclude Methods: Any methods defined in exclude_methods will be excluded from the api middleware.
+- If doesn't have **`api.php`** file then copy the data from promt and paste in api.php after.

-## How the Generator Works
+### How the Generator Works

+- **Model Creation**:
-`Model Creation`: The script generates a model based on the table name.
+  - The script generates a model based on the table name provided in the JSON configuration.

+- **Migration Creation**:
-`Migration Creation`: A migration file is generated based on the fields and their types.
-For example, string, date, and other data types are mapped to corresponding Laravel schema types.
+  - A migration file is generated based on the fields and their types.
+Fields such as `string`, `date`, and others are mapped to corresponding Laravel schema types (e.g., `$table->string()`, `$table->date()`).

-`Controller Creation`:
+- **Controller Creation**:
-If `use_middleware` is true, the specified middleware (e.g., auth:sanctum) is added to the controller.
+  - If `use_middleware` is set to `true`, the specified middleware (e.g., `auth:sanctum`) is added to the controller.
-If `use_middleware` is false, all the basic CRUD methods (index, show, store, update, and destroy) are added without middleware, and methods are excluded as specified in exclude_methods.
+  - If `use_middleware` is set to `false`, all the basic CRUD methods (`index`, `show`, `store`, `update`, `destroy`) are included without middleware.
+However, if methods are listed under `exclude_methods`, they will be excluded from the controller.